-Paris is home to the world's most recognisable smile (well, smirk), but there's much more to the City of Light's museum offering than Mona Lisa's grin.
+Paris is home to the world’s most recognisable smile (well, smirk), but there’s much more to the City of Light's museum offering than Mona Lisa’s grin.
+And sure, you have to explore the Louvre's sprawling collection at least once, but that shouldn't mean missing out on the rest of the great museums on offer.